veebee4/mousepediadb/README.md

   ```

 8. Now that the relational database has been set up and the tables created, we can now click open app and the mousepedia application should now open in a new tab.

-### Deployment of the app

-- Click on the Deploy tab and select Github-Connect to Github.
-- Enter the repository name and click Search.
-- Choose the repository that holds the correct files and click Connect.
-- A choice is offered between manual or automatic deployment whereby the app is updated when changes are pushed to GitHub.
-- Once the deployment method has been chosen the app will be built and can be launched by clicking the Open app button which should appear below the build information window, alternatively, there is another button located in the top right of the page.

 ___